EinsteinToolkit/et2022uidaho/in_person_attendance.md

 encouraged to have been fully vaccinated for COVID-19.
 The event will be held in a room that allows everyone to social distance.

-<strong>As of February 15, 2022</strong>, face masks are <u>required</u>
+<strong>As of March 14, 2022</strong>, the use of face masks is <u>optional</u>
 in all university buildings on the Moscow campus.
 We will update this notice as new guidelines become available.

 # Traveling to Moscow, ID